6 tips to help get your first sale

 Read more about this topic in our Ideas for corporate social responsibility article.

 Before you find yourself in a position to land your first sale, you will want to have a few essentials in place.
-Think about how you’re going to accept payments – our I want to receive payments article talks about many of the options available, including EFTPOS and online payments.2 Think about your business banking needs.
-And if you’re issuing invoices, you may wish to read about the benefits of our Biz Invoice invoicing tool, which incorporates an invoice template and other time-saving features.1
+Think about how you’re going to accept payments – our How can I take payments in my business? article talks about many of the options available, including EFTPOS2.
+Think about your business banking needs.
+And if you’re issuing invoices, you may wish to read about the benefits of our Biz Invoice invoicing tool, which incorporates an invoice template and other time-saving features1.

 1. To be eligible for Biz Invoice you must hold a Business One Low Plan or Business One High Plan account or foreign currency account and be registered for Westpac Live Online Banking.

 2. Westpac’s products are subject to terms, conditions and fees; and eligibility criteria may apply.
-Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs for Westpac business bank accounts, foreign currency accounts, payment solutions (such as EFTPOS and online payments) and online banking, by clicking the above links and consider if the product is right for you.
+Before making a decision, read the disclosure documents for your selected product or service, including the Product Disclosure Statement and T&Cs for Westpac business bank accounts, foreign currency accounts, payment solutions (such as EFTPOS) and online banking, by clicking the above links and consider if the product is right for you.

 This information is general in nature and has been prepared without taking your objectives, needs and overall financial situation into account.
 For this reason, you should consider the appropriateness for the information to your own circumstances and, if necessary, seek appropriate professional advice.